Maureen Hingert: Personal life and death

+Hingert died of liver failure in Pasadena, California, on 29 June 2025, at the age of 88.

 Filmography

 Following the Miss Universe contest, Hingert was contracted to Universal International Studios and 20th Century Fox.
 Some of the movies she appeared in include The King and I, Fort Bowie, Gun Fever, The Adventures of Hiram Holiday, Moroccan Halk Moth, Pillars of the Sky, Dangerous Search, Gunmen from Laredo, The Rawhide Trail and the British TV Series Captain David Grief.
 She was sometimes billed in films as Jana Davi.